 - Module: Doctoral Research and Innovation in Clinical Science

-The HSST trainee in Life Sciences therefore completes the workplace learning, Innovation Project and fulfils the requirements of the FRCPath examination to meet all the learning objectives of the College HSST curriculum and successfully exits the HSST programme as is summarised in the pathway diagram below.
+The HSST trainee in Life Sciences therefore completes the workplace learning, the DClinSci or PgDip (with an approved previous relevant PhD) and fulfils the requirements of the FRCPath examination to meet all the learning objectives of the College HSST curriculum and successfully exits the HSST programme as is summarised in the pathway diagram below.

-Entry to HSST programme for Physical Sciences and Physiological Sciences
+Completion of HSST programme for Physical Sciences, Bioinformatics and Physiological Sciences

-All HSST trainees in Physical and Physiological Sciences are normally required to undertake a ‘Common Pathway’ completing all sections of the DClinSci and the Workplace Learning and exiting HSST with a DClinSci.
+All HSST trainees in Physical, Bioinformatics and Physiological Sciences are normally required to undertake a ‘Common Pathway’ completing all sections of the DClinSci and the Workplace Learning and exiting HSST with a DClinSci.